-The HRMT mission is to educate exceptional leaders for the global hospitality and tourism industries.
+With its focus on instructional, research and outreach initiatives, the HRMT Program's mission is to educate exceptional leaders for the state of Alabama and global hospitality and tourism industries.
 We concentrate on service excellence, social and ethical responsibility and diversity in a practically oriented and intellectually challenging learning environment.